INCF/HAWG-examples/MJ-proposal/README.md

 ##HAWG - The Humane Atlasing Working Group - examples to illustrate a proposal by MJ (August 2016)

-I've tried to reconcile the examples from the Boston meeting and also to extend somethings to allow us to deal with a range of use cases (simple label atlas, probabilistic atlas, set of atlases that are linked - e.g. developmental atlases).
+I've tried to reconcile the examples from the Boston meeting and also to extend some things to allow us to deal with a range of use cases (simple label atlas, probabilistic atlas, set of atlases that are linked - e.g. developmental atlases).
 As part of this I have also written some python code to convert to and from a simple plain text (tsv) description and some code snippets to show how to access info in ways that developers might often want.

 Most of the details I think could change (especially the naming and the arrangement of the text file) but I wanted to include a full set of stuff here to illustrate how I see it working.
 It also helped me to clarify some of the details myself.